 4.5 Notice Mechanics.
 If notice is to be delivered to obligors, whether at the time of sale or later, are there any requirements regarding the form the notice must take or how it must be delivered?
-Is there any time limit beyond which notice is ineffective - for example, can a notice of sale be delivered after the sale, and can notice be delivered after insolvency proceedings against the obligor have commenced?
+Is there any time limit beyond which notice is ineffective - for example, can a notice of sale be delivered after the sale, and can notice be delivered after insolvency proceedings against the obligor or the seller have commenced?
 Does the notice apply only to specific receivables or can it apply to any and all (including future) receivables?
 Are there any other limitations or considerations?

 There are no formal requirements regarding notification to the obligor, thus it may be executed by any means, by the seller or the purchaser.
-However, it is generally recommended to notify by any means that may latter be regarded as proof on court (i.e., notarial acta de notificación or certified mail with acknowledgement of receipt).
+However, it is generally recommended: (a) to notify by any means that may later on be regarded as proof in court (i.e., notarial acta de notificación or certified mail with acknowledgment of receipt); and (b) to have the notice served by the seller.